 9 If the information is found to be incomplete, the Bureau shall immediately request the administration to submit the missing information.
 In all cases, the complete due diligence information shall be received by the Bureau within the appropriate time period specified in § 4, 5 or 6 above, as the case may be, relating to the date of bringing the satellite network into use.

-10 Six months before expiry of the period specified in § 4, 5 or 6 above and if the administration responsible for the satellite network has not submitted the due diligence information under § 4, 5 or 6 above, the Bureau shall send a reminder to the responsible administration.
+10 Six months before expiry of the period specified in § 4, 5 or 6 above, the Bureau shall send a reminder to the responsible administration.

 11 If the complete due diligence information is not received by the Bureau within the time limits specified in this Resolution, the networks covered by § 1, 2 or 3 above shall be cancelled by the Bureau.
 The provisional recording in the MIFR shall be deleted by the Bureau after it has informed the concerned administration.
 The Bureau shall publish this information in the BR IFIC.